Prostitution in Venezuela: Transformista migration

 Another trend regarding Venezuelan travesti that has been investigated is the migration trans women from Venezuela to Europe to become transgender sex workers.
 The first generation to do this came to Italy in the 1970s.
 Now, travesti also travel to Spain, France, Germany, and Switzerland.
 In Europe, travesti are able to “enhance the process of transforming their male bodies towards perfect femininity.”
 The trans sex trade in Europe is lucrative, and their earnings allow them to transform their bodies through plastic surgery, expensive hair extensions, makeup, designer clothes, and accessories.

 Sex trafficking

 Venezuela is a source and destination country for women and children subjected to sex trafficking.
 As the economic situation deteriorated, the mass migration of Venezuelans to neighboring countries increased.
-During the reporting period, alleged victims of trafficking from Venezuela were identified in Aruba, Colombia, Costa Rica, Curacao, Dominican Republic, Ecuador, Greece, Portugal, Guyana, Mexico, Panama, Peru, Spain, Suriname, and Trinidad and Tobago.
+During the reporting period, alleged victims of trafficking from Venezuela were identified in Aruba, Colombia, Costa Rica, Curaçao, Dominican Republic, Ecuador, Greece, Portugal, Guyana, Mexico, Panama, Peru, Spain, Suriname, and Trinidad and Tobago.
 Venezuelan women and girls, including some lured from poor interior regions to urban and tourist centers, are subjected to sex trafficking and child sex tourism within the country.
 Venezuelan officials and international organizations have reported identifying sex trafficking victims from South American, Caribbean, Asian, and African countries in Venezuela.
 Venezuelan officials reported an increase of sex trafficking in the informal mining sector.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Venezuela as a 'Tier 3' country.